samuelsont/ita-vi/README.md

 [2]: mailto://samuelsontijesunimi@gmail.com

 #### References
+Bourbakis, N., Keefer, R., Dakopoulos, D. and Esposito, A. (2008).
+A Multimodal Interaction Scheme between a Blind User and the Tyflos Assistive Prototype.
+20th IEEE International Conference on Tools with Artificial Intelligence, 487-494.

+Committee on Vision Working Group on Mobility Aids for the Visually Impaired and Blind Committee on Vision, National Research Council.
+(1986).
+Electronic Travel Aids: New Directions for Research.
+National Academy Press, Washington D.C..

 Gale, T. (2006).
 Visual Impairment.
 In Gale Encyclopedia of Medicine, (3rd ed.).
 Retrieved May 14, 2019 from Encyclopedia.com:https://www.encyclopedia.com/medicine/encyclopedias-almanacs-transcripts-and-maps/visual-impairment

-Bourbakis, N., Keefer, R., Dakopoulos, D. and Esposito, A. (2008).
-A Multimodal Interaction Scheme between a Blind User and the Tyflos Assistive Prototype.
-20th IEEE International Conference on Tools with Artificial Intelligence, 487-494.

 Gianani, S., Mehta, A., Motwani, T., and Shende, R. (2018).
 JUVO - An Aid for the Visually Impaired.
 International Conference on Smart City and Emerging Technology, 1-4.